pcihon/site-policy/Policies/github-research-program-terms.md

   free-pro-team: '*'
 ---

-Welcome to the GitHub Research Program (the "Program")!
-To participate, we’ll need you to agree to a special set of terms, the GitHub Research Program Agreement (“Agreement”).

-This Agreement is a legal agreement between you (“you”, "your") and GitHub, Inc. (“GitHub”, “we”, or “us”).
-Be sure to read this Agreement carefully – you can only be a Program participant if you accept all the terms of this Agreement.
-By participating in the Program in any way – for example, by accessing information about GitHub products or services that aren’t yet available to the general public – you’re agreeing to be bound by all the terms of this Agreement.

 ### A. Your Feedback

 We’re always trying to improve our products and services, and your feedback as a Program participant will help us do that.
 If you choose to give us any ideas, know-how, algorithms, code contributions, suggestions, enhancement requests, recommendations or any other feedback for our products or services through the Program (collectively, “Feedback”), then we need the legal rights to use and analyze that information for those purposes.
 In legalese, that means you grant GitHub a royalty-free, fully paid-up, worldwide, transferable, sub-licensable, irrevocable and perpetual license to implement, use, modify, commercially exploit and/or incorporate the Feedback into our products, services, and documentation.